 These cheerful little creatures are actually considered exotic animals, although there are records of them being domesticated as early as 2500 years ago.
 This should be a good reason for you to consider your capabilities and dedication before you decide on adopting a pet ferret.

-To help you figure out whether or not you’re ready to take care of a ferret and everything that having a ferret involves, I give you my ultimate guide on how to care and raise a ferret!
+To help you figure out whether or not you’re ready to take care of a ferret and everything that having a ferret involves, I give you my ultimate guide on how to take care of a ferret and raise them!

 How To Take Care of a Ferret